AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/search-assets.md

 Wenn die Ergebnisse viele Assets sind, zeigt [!DNL Experience Manager] die ersten 100 in der Kartenansicht und 200 in der Listenansicht an.
 Wenn die Benutzer scrollen, werden mehr Assets geladen.
 Dies dient zur Verbesserung der Leistung.
 Sehen Sie sich eine Videodemonstration zur [Anzahl der angezeigten Assets](https://www.youtube.com/watch?v=LcrGPDLDf4o) an.

 Manchmal werden in den Suchergebnissen auch unerwartete Assets angezeigt.
-Weitere Informationen dazu finden Sie unter [Unerwartete Ergebnisse](#unexpectedresults).
+Weitere Informationen dazu finden Sie unter [Unerwartete Ergebnisse](#unexpected-results).

-AEM kann viele Dateiformate suchen und die Suchfilter können an Ihre geschäftlichen Anforderungen angepasst werden.
-Wenden Sie sich an Ihre Administratoren, um zu erfahren, welche Suchoptionen für Ihr DAM-Repository zur Verfügung stehen und welche Einschränkungen Ihre Anmeldung haben kann.
+[!DNL Experience Manager] kann viele Dateiformate suchen und die Suchfilter können an Ihre geschäftlichen Anforderungen angepasst werden.
+Wenden Sie sich an Ihren Administrator, um zu verstehen, welche Suchoptionen für Ihr DAM-Repository verfügbar sind und welche Einschränkungen Ihr Konto hat.

 <!--
-### Results with and without Enhanced Smart Tags {#withsmarttags}
+### Results with and without enhanced Smart Tags {#withsmarttags}

-By default, AEM search combines the search terms with an AND clause.
+By default, [!DNL Experience Manager] search combines the search terms with an AND clause.
 For example, consider searching for keywords woman running.
 Only the assets with both woman and running keywords in the metadata appear in the search results by default.
 The same behavior is retained when special characters (periods, underscores, or dashes) are used with the keywords.
 The following search queries return the same results:

 * `woman running`
 * `woman.running`
 * `woman-running`

 However, the query `woman -running` returns assets without `running` in their metadata.
-Using smart tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
+Using Smart Tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
 An asset tagged with either `woman` or `running` using Smart Tags also appear in such a search query.
 So the search results are a combination of,

 * Assets with `woman` and `running` keywords in the metadata (default behavior).